oconpa/facial_rekog_tute/README.md

 1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then goto your cloud 9.

-2. In frontend/src/Components/ImageGridList.js, on line 58 substitute 'REPLACE ME' with the invoke URL.
+2. In frontend/src/Components/ImageGridList.js, on line 58 substitute **REPLACE ME** with the invoke URL.

 3. Test the app.
 To test the gallery detection goto the gallery page.
 On the top left of each image should be a tick icon.
 If you click it, if all things go well you should get back detection for the image.